glennga/hoku/README.md

 # Hoku (Lost-in-Space Star Identification for Spacecraft)

+**Note: this project is no longer being maintained.
+Refer to https://github.com/glennga/hoku-iwa for work towards a working star-tracker. **

 ## Overview
 Ancient mariners could look up the night sky, point out what stars they were looking at, and navigate across the globe with precision. _Star identification algorithm_ refers to a computational approach to pointing out which stars are in